top of page

 1. Iterative Development

 Break down the animation project into smaller, manageable iterations—or sprints.
 This ensures that your team of animators aren’t overworked and burnt out, while maintaining a production quality that is up to date and standard.
-While the latter is self-explanatory in its importance, the former is just as critical.
 With artists that are in an art block or a slump, the quality of production can fall—and it’s simply humane to care for your team.

 2. Continuous Feedback

 Incorporate regular feedback to refine and improve the animation throughout the project.
-In an industry as volatile and subjective as art is, it’s only natural for the art of an animation project to be iterated, based on the feedback of higher-ups.
+In an industry as volatile and subjective as art is, it’s only natural for the art of an animation project to be iterated.
 But this isn’t simply limited to the visuals of the animation but can include music and scripts.

 3. Flexibility and Adaptability